yubiuser/pihole_adlist_tool/README.md

 ---
 **Limits**

 - Disabled blocklist won't be analyzed as gravity is not including domains from deactivated adlists.
-If you want to check them also you have to enable them and run `pihole -g`
+You can enable all adlists from within the script.

 -  Black/Whitelisted domains (including regex) are not considered when calculating the number of covered domains (and hits)
 	- Whitelisted domains reduce the number of blocked domains as reported by pihole compared to the calculated numbers